 Moving forward, it is better to lift the car so that we can easily change the transmission fluid.
 The transmission fluid pan is situated at the bottom side facing the ground.
 Hence it’s better to access if the car is lifted via ramps or jack stands.
 While doing so, we need to make sure the source on which the vehicle is lifted is reliable in case the car slips or rolls off.

 Locating the transmission fluid pan shouldn’t be a difficult task since it is quite apparent and visible due to its wide size.
 It is better to look for the drainage plug on the pan since it can help in removing the fluid.

 6. Look for Leaks

 The next step after discovering the transmission fluid pan is to look for leaks.
 Leaks may cause damage, not in the form of loss of transmission fluid but also exposure to air and water may corrode and damage the inner parts.
-In case there are leaks, the leaks need to be covered in case they’re small and if the leakage is greater than it is better to change the pan.
+In case there are leaks, the leaks need to be covered in case they’re small, and if the leakage is greater then it is better to change the pan.
 A visual inspection of the transmission can easily help detect leaks in most cases.

 7. Drain the Transmission Fluid

 Here comes the most important step, draining the transmission fluid.
-It is quite simple, and you can do with two methods.
+It is quite simple, and you can do it with two methods.
 Either locate the drain plug and remove it from where you can extract the fluid or take off the whole transmission fluid pan carefully.
 It is better to have a collection pan as wide as the transmission fluid pan since fluids drain around the pan.
 Only 50% of the fluid comes out, and the rest stays in the transmission, and a spray might be needed to drain it out.

 Is an important question worth mentioning here is can changed transmission fluid be bad?
-And the answer is yes, which why it is necessary to be careful with the transmission fluid since it may be hot and causes serious burns.
+And the answer is yes, which is why it is necessary to be careful with the transmission fluid since it may be hot and causes serious burns.

 8. Examine the Fluid